 How to Evaluate SPACs

-When evaluating whether or not to invest in a SPAC IPO, potential investors often look at the qualitative aspects previously mentioned: who is the sponsor?
+When evaluating whether or not to invest in a SPAC IPO, potential investors often look at the qualitative aspects previously mentioned: Who is the sponsor?
 Have they launched other SPACs before?
 Have those SPACs found targets and completed a successful company merger?
 Do the board members have the experience and track records that you would expect to evaluate investment opportunities?

 However, it’s just as important for investors to understand the quantitative terms, or “structure,” of a SPAC deal.
 All SPACs are typically priced at $10 per unit, but the makeup of the units can be vastly different.

-• one share + one full warrant
+• One share + one full warrant

-• one share + no warrant
+• One share + no warrant

-• one share + partial warrant
+• One share + partial warrant

 SPAC Warrants 101

 Just like in options trading, warrants have an expiration date, so investors will need to pay attention if they want to exercise them.
-Another nuance worth noting is that when warrants get exercised, the action can be dilutive to shareholders since a flood of new shares can enter the market.
+Another nuance worth noting is that when warrants get exercised, the action can be dilutive to shareholders, since a flood of new shares can enter the market.

-If the company doesn’t want to issue additional shares, they may not include warrants in their SPAC units.
-Market conditions may also dictate whether warrants are unnecessary.
-Remember: warrants are meant to entice investors to put in their money early.
+Remember: Warrants are meant to entice investors to put in their money early.
 If demand for the SPAC is strong enough, the company may not feel the need to issue units with warrants.

 Examples of SPAC Investments With Different Warrant Compositions